leroychan/twilio-flex-conversations-adapters/README.md

 Configure the `.env` file using your preferred code editor with all the required values obtained from Step 1 and 2.
 You can leave `ACCOUNT_SID=xxx` and `AUTH_TOKEN=xxx` empty as it will be populated by default during run time.

+Before you deploy, ensure that `twilio profiles:list` has an active account set.

 Once configured and you are ready to deploy it, go back to your terminal and issue the following command:

 ```